34 Leftover Recipes That Use Up Every Last Bit of Food

 Potato cakes

-Mix cold mashed potatoes with an egg or two, leftover pieces of fish, ham, corned beef plus chopped onion and a little flour to hold it all together.
-Form into small patties and shallow fry in oil, until brown and crispy.
+Mix cold mashed potatoes with an egg or two, some leftover fish, ham, or corned beef, chopped onion, and just enough flour to hold it together.
+Form into small patties and shallow-fry until golden and crisp.

-Use leftover mashed potatoes as a topping on a savory pie filling.
-You’re not likely to have a lot of potatoes, so think individual shepherds pies or chicken pot pies.
+Spread leftover mashed potatoes over a savory filling instead of a crust.
+You probably won’t have enough for a full-size pie, so think individual shepherd’s pies or chicken pot pies.

 Gluten-free cake

-Mashed potatoes are an ingredient in many gluten-free desserts, paired with gluten-free self-rising flour, like this Lemon & Orange Cake or this Lemon Drizzle Cake.
+Mashed potatoes show up in a surprising number of gluten-free desserts, paired with gluten-free self-rising flour.
+Try this Lemon & Orange Cake or this Lemon Drizzle Cake and see for yourself.

 Coffee

-After pan-frying chicken or pork, deglaze the pan with coffee instead of wine for a deeper, southern-style gravy sometimes known as Red Eye Gravy
+After pan-frying chicken or pork, deglaze the pan with leftover coffee instead of wine.
+You’ll get a deeper, Southern-style gravy sometimes called red-eye gravy.

 Freeze it